Infinite-Chess/infinitechess.org/docs/NAVIGATING.md

 There are 3 automatically generated accounts for you to test with-
 - `Member`: Has basic member permissions.
 - `Patron`: Has patron-specific permissions (at the moment this holds no difference to member accounts).
-- `Owner`: Has owner permissions (at the moment this holds no difference to member accounts).
+- `Owner`: Has owner-specific permissions (at the moment this holds no difference to member accounts).

 The password for every one of these accounts is `1`.